3 UN military observers, a Lebanese interpreter wounded in blast while patrolling southern border

-BEIRUT — (AP) — Three United Nations military observers and a Lebanese interpreter were wounded Saturday while patrolling the southern Lebanese border after a shell exploded near them, the U.N. peacekeeping mission in Lebanon said.
+BEIRUT — (AP) — Three United Nations military observers and a Lebanese interpreter were wounded Saturday when a shell exploded near them while patrolling the southern Lebanese border, the U.N. peacekeeping mission in Lebanon said.

+Tenenti said UNIFIL had informed all warring parties of their patrols as usual and the observers' vehicle was carrying clear U.N. markings.
+The three military observers, from Chile, Australia, and Norway, were unarmed, he said.

 The blast came as clashes between the Israeli military and Hezbollah militants escalated in recent weeks.
-Both sides have been exchanging fire since the Israel-Hamas war in Gaza broke out, propelling concerns that the near-daily clashes along the border could escalate into a full-scale war.
+Both sides have been exchanging fire since the Israel-Hamas war in Gaza broke out, propelling concerns that the near-daily clashes along the border known as the Blue Line could escalate into a full-scale war.

+U.N.
+Secretary-General Antonio Guterres condemned the explosion and expressed “grave concern” at the daily exchanges of fire between armed groups in Lebanon and Israeli forces since Oct.
+8 — the day after Hamas’ surprise attack on southern Israel, U.N. spokesman Stephane Dujarric said.

+The U.N. chief said the clashes, in violation of the 2006 Security Council resolution that halted hostilities in a war between Israel and Hezbollah militants, have caused dozens of civilian fatalities, destroyed residential and agricultural areas, and displaced tens of thousands of people on both sides of the Blue Line, Dujarric said.

-The Israeli military on social media platform X, formerly Twitter, said: “Contrary to the reports, the IDF did not strike a @UNIFIL —vehicle in the area of Rmeish this morning.”
+The Israeli military said on social media platform X: “Contrary to the reports, the IDF did not strike a @UNIFIL —vehicle in the area of Rmeish this morning.”

-UNIFIL spokesperson Andrea Tenenti said they are “investigating the origin of the explosion.”
+Tenenti said UNIFIL was “investigating the origin of the explosion” but it was difficult to put investigators on the ground immediately because of the ongoing exchange of fire.

 “The targeting of peacekeepers is unacceptable,” Tenenti told The Associated Press.
 “We repeat our call for all actors to cease the current heavy exchanges of fire before more people are unnecessarily hurt.”